StewAlexander-com/Awesome-Mnemonics/README.md

 ```
 * **WAIT** -
 “Why am I troubled / talking?”

-	* Not all things need an answer and or response; don’t seek trouble and or answer negativity
+* Not all things need an answer and or response; don’t seek trouble and or answer negativity / negatively